eapowertools/qs-admin-playbook/docs/asset_management/security_rules/check_security_rules.md

 ## Backup Security Rules

-Given the Qlik CLI script above, that script could actually be modified to pull security rules (by removing the filter) on a scheduled basis and store them out to separate files at a desired cadence, so that if an administrator wanted to "roll back" changes, they could.
+Given the Qlik CLI for Windows script above, that script could actually be modified to pull security rules (by removing the filter) on a scheduled basis and store them out to separate files at a desired cadence, so that if an administrator wanted to "roll back" changes, they could.
 Refer to an example here: [Qlik Support - Exporting and Importing Security Rules](https://support.qlik.com/articles/000040012).

 **Tags**